Connecting Dubai with Efficiency

 Operated by the Roads and Transport Authority (RTA), Dubai Metro is one of the most advanced driverless rail systems in the world.
 It currently features two operational lines — Red Line and Green Line — with the Blue Line in development.

-- Red Line: Runs along Dubai's main highway, connecting Centerpoint to Expo City.
+- Red Line: Runs along Dubai's main highway, connecting Centrepoint to Expo City.

 - Green Line: Serves historic parts of Dubai, linking cultural and commercial areas.